DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Friday (9/5)

-- Listent to a few more songs that we haven't heard yet
+- Listen to a few more songs that we haven't heard yet
 - [Introduction to Reaper](../lectures/week-2/reaper-intro/#/6) - Continue with intro
 - [Saving and exporting](../lectures/week-2/this-is-reaper-2/)
 - Introduce [Project 1: Arranging Clips](../projects/project-1/)
-  - Find loops and preview them - [Looper Man](https://www.looperman.com) - show the different features of this website
+  - Find loops and preview them - [Looperman](https://www.looperman.com) - show the different features of this website
-  - Find drums, percussion, chords and acapellas
+  - Find drums, percussion, chords, and a cappella vocals

 > **Project 1: Arranging Clips** - Due Monday, 9/15 by class.
 >